 The FDA issued an advisory in February 2015 about the importance of labeling multi-use diabetes pen devices.
 The pens contain multiple doses of medication and are intended for use on only one patient, but the FDA learned that many medical personnel had been reusing the pens on multiple patients, exposing them to a risk of bloodborne infection.

 One situation that may be highly prone to error is the administration of drugs through an intravenous (IV) tube, especially when patients are connected to several IV lines.
 In some cases, drugs have been injected into IV lines that weren’t connected to patients, or automated pumps were programmed incorrectly and delivered the wrong amount of medication.
 In one instance, a new mother asked for a pain reliever, and the medication was injected into the IV of her infant child.

-If a prescription error has harmed a member of your family, we want to help you hold the responsible parties accountable.
+If a prescription error has harmed you or a member of your family, we want to help you hold the responsible parties accountable.
 Tracing these mistakes to their source is a complicated process, but the Philadelphia medical malpractice attorneys at Wapner Newman have years of experience with such cases.
-Find out what we can do for you.
-Call us today at (800) 529-6200, or fill out our online contact form.